MotusWTS/motusServer/inst/doc/2018-May_issues.md

 **Problem:** recently-registered tags are not showing up in data from receivers where they are known to be present.

 **Cause:** the tag finder is working with an old (stale) version of tag metadata that doesn't include the newly-registered tags.
-The tag finder only searches for tags (and so only detects) tags it knows are active.
+The tag finder only searches for (and so only detects) tags it knows are active.

 ### Normal Operation ###